- Building Lifelong Learners

 Hillel uses an inquiry/project-based approach to learning science.
 Using a variety of tools and programs, students are able to experiment, build, hypothesize, test, and collaborate with one another in class.
 True to its mission, Hillel prepares all students to be stewards of the earth.
-Sustainability principles are routinely explored and practiced both on and off-campus, whether children are recycling paper goods in the art room or hiking a trail on Catalina Island.
+Sustainability principles are routinely explored and practiced both on and off-campus, whether children are recycling paper goods in the art room or just going on a hike.

 Using Lucy Caulkins's Readers and Writers Workshop from Columbia University Teachers' College, teachers focus language arts classes on promoting high literacy skills that will last a lifetime.
 Students are exposed to a variety of literature using many exciting approaches such as read-alouds, literature circles, weekly visits to the school's library, author studies, and writing celebrations.
 Critical skills include fluency, comprehension, and analysis.
 At all times, emphasis is placed upon developing critical thinking skills through effective written and oral communication.

 Writing workshops are found in every elementary school classroom.
 Students most often write about personal experiences, and are also assigned to write about literature or poetry.